AL-DN/SinoSilence/README.md

 ### Solving for Angle of Arrival (θ)

-For our algorithm we need $\theta$ so if we use algebra we can see that:
+For our algorithm, we need $\theta$ so if we use algebra we can see that:

 $$
  v